FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/templates-manager/readme.md

 ## Latest-schema

-Latest-schema defines name of the schema repository of which built schema context is used for template validation.
+Latest-schema defines the name of the schema repository whose built schema context is used for template validation.

-Latest-schema is used only if there is not 'uniconfig-schema-repository' query parameter when creating template.
+Latest-schema is used only if the `uniconfig-schema-repository` query parameter is not defined when creating the template.
-If 'uniconfig-schema-repository' query parameter is defined, latest-schema is ignored.
+If the query parameter is defined, latest-schema is ignored.

-### Configuration of the latest-schema
+### Configuring latest-schema

-Latest-schema can be set using PUT request.
-It will be placed in Config datastore.
-Name of directory has to point to existing schema repository that is placed under UniConfig distribution.
+Latest-schema can be set using a PUT request.
+It is placed in the *Config* datastore.
+The name of the directory must point to an existing schema repository placed under the UniConfig distribution.

 ```bash Set the latest schema
 curl --location --request PUT 'http://localhost:8181/rests/data/schema-settings:schema-settings/latest-schema' \